Skip to main content

 (7) If approved by the registrar, submitted to the appropriate county recorder for recording.

-(C) A certificate of bond issued under paragraph (B) of this rule shall not be effective until the registrar receives the recorded document from the county recorder and issues a certificate to the applicant.
+(C) A certificate of bond issued under paragraph (B) of this rule is not effective until the registrar receives the recorded document from the county recorder and issues a certificate to the applicant.

 Supplemental Information